detfaellesdesignsystem/dkfds-components/README.md

 # FDS - Det Fælles Designsystem

-This repo is part of the project for a Frontend Styleguide.
+For guidelines and full documentation, visit https://designsystem.dk/

 ## Using the design system in your project

 There are a few different ways to use the design system within your project.
 Which one you choose depends on the needs of your project and how you are most comfortable working.
 Here are a few notes on what to consider when deciding which installation method to use:

-### Download

-Download the [design system as a zip file](https://github.com/detfaellesdesignsystem/dkfds-components/releases) and open that file.

-### Install using npm
+### Install using npm (recommended)

 Install `dkfds` in your project by writing the following in a command-prompt: